 What is your immediate post-MBA professional goal?
 (50 characters)

-This is a very short statement (remember—50 characters, not words!).
+This is a noticeably short statement (remember—50 characters, not words!).
 Make your response as specific as possible, noting the position you want, the industry that interests you, and/or a company that is ideal for you.
 Keep in mind that whatever you say here should tie into your first long required essay.

-Essay One: Through your resume and recommendations, we have a clear sense of your professional path to date.
+Essay One: Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

 By starting with some simple context/backstory, you can give the admissions reader a sense of why your stated goals are credible and exciting.
-Simply launching into why you want to go into consulting or ed-tech or whatever your interest is could be confusing if you have not yet provided some sense of why you have that interest.
+Simply launching into why you want to go into consulting or edtech or whatever your interest is could be confusing if you have not yet provided some sense of why you have that interest.
 So, your first task is to establish that your goals are feasible without rehashing the entirety of your professional path.

 Next, delve into your long-term goal.
 By starting with your long-term goal, you are solidifying why you absolutely need a CBS MBA.
-Think big, think creatively, think outside the box.
+Think big, think creatively, and think outside the box.
 Here, giving a job title is not essential (though you can), but you do need to convey what sort of impact you hope to make—to a community, to a company or organization, or somewhere else.
 In addition, give examples of how and why your long-term goal will be important.

 Finally, describe your three- to five-year career goals, which should directly help you achieve your stated longer-term goals.
 Consider offering a specific job title and an example of a company or organization you aspire to work for.
 This will help the admissions committee connect with your goal.
 You have ample word count here to show that you really know what this job entails—that you are not just chasing prestige but have really thought about fit and about how, after you have completed the CBS MBA program, your desired role will prepare you for your long-term dream job.
-Be sure that your long-term goal can be achieved via your short-term goal: if you cannot build the bridge from one to the other, the admissions committee will question whether CBS can support you in such an improbable endeavor.
+Be sure that your long-term goal can be achieved via your short-term goal.
+If you cannot build the bridge from one to the other, the admissions committee will question whether CBS can support you in such an improbable endeavor.

-Essay Two: We believe Columbia Business School is a special place.
+Essay Three: We believe Columbia Business School is a special place.
 CBS proudly fosters a collaborative learning environment through curricular experiences like our clusters and learning teams, an extremely active co-curricular and student life environment, and career mentorship opportunities like our Executives-in-Residence program.

-Your answer to this essay should get across that the CBS MBA is the business program for you.
-Before you begin writing, do significant research into what CBS has to offer that fits with your specific goals, including classes and professors (to check the “academic” box), extracurricular clubs and unique traditions like CBS Matters (to check the “culture” box), and local networking and internship opportunities (to check the “professional” box).
+Your answer to this essay should convey that the CBS MBA is the best business program for you.
+Before you begin writing, do significant research into what CBS has to offer that fits with your specific goals, including classes and professors (to check the “academic” box), extracurricular clubs and unique traditions (to check the “culture” box), and local networking and internship opportunities (to check the “professional” box).
 The reasons you give for why you want to attend CBS should be tied to unique aspects of the school and particular interests and needs that you have.
-For example, you could express your desire to get involved at the Lang Center for Entrepreneurship, to enroll in the Healthcare and Pharmaceutical Management Program, to find volunteer opportunities in the local community through the Small Business Development Center, or to spend significant time in New York City because of the unparalleled business resources that are within arm’s reach.
+For example, you could express your desire to get involved at the Lang Center for Entrepreneurship, to enroll in the Healthcare and Pharmaceutical Management Program, to find volunteer opportunities in the local community through the Small Business Development Center, or to spend significant time in NYC because of the unparalleled business resources that are within arm’s reach.
 Just as important, remember to tie the resources you highlight to what you need to gain to attain your goals, and address how you will collaborate with classmates and offer them your experiences and time while in the program.